DivergentClouds/tundra/readme.txt

 ------------
-tundra-extra.inc includes tundra-core along with the following macros ('src' marks a register that may be dereferenced, 'dest' marks one that may not be, and 'imm' marks a 16-bit immediate:
+tundra-extra.inc includes tundra-core along with the following macros ('src' marks a register that may be dereferenced, 'dest' marks one that may not be, and 'imm' marks a 16-bit immediate. note that 'src' may not be '*pc' and 'dest' may not be 'pc'):

 	; halts execution
 	HALT

+  ; set dest to the bitwise not of dest
+  NOT dest

+  ; set dest to the bitwise or dest and src
+  OR dest, src

+  ; set dest to the bitwise or dest and imm
+  ORI dest, imm

+  ; set dest to dest bitshifted to the right by imm, shifting in 0s SHRI dest, imm

+  ; set dest to dest bitshifted to the left by imm, shifting in 0s SHLI dest, imm

+  ; set dest to dest bitshifted to the right by imm, shifting in copies of the ; sign bit
+  ASRI dest, imm

+  ; set dest to dest rotated to the right by imm
+  RTRI dest, imm

+  ; set dest to dest rotated to the left by imm
+  RTLI dest, imm

+  ; set dest to the two's complement negation of dest NEG dest

+  ; subtract src from dest
+  SUB dest, src

+  ; subtract imm from dest
+  SUBI dest, imm

-	; moves a register to PC
+	; set PC to src
   ; has no effect if CMP flag is set
 	JMP src

-	; moves an immediate to PC
+	; set PC to imm
 	; has no effect if CMP flag is set
 	JMPI imm